-The software comes with a bit of a learning curve, but if you are looking for software that can do more than just adding a few clips and putting music in the background to make a video, then Shotcut could be your choice.
+The software comes with a bit of a learning curve, but if you are looking for software that can do more than just add a few clips and put music in the background to make a video, then Shotcut could be your choice.

 The Tutorial page talks about how to use its different features, such as stabilizing a video clip, putting transitions, adding filters to the clips, etc.

 Mobile-based video editors

 Now let’s talk about the computers that are always here in our pockets.
 Of course, I am talking about our smartphones.
 These days our smartphones are powerful enough to be used as a primary machine to edit our videos on.

 Kind master is available for both iOS and Android, and it is open to use for free.
 In addition, the app supports multilayers, making it easy to create stunning videos out of a bunch of raw footage.

 There are so many transitions available that you can add to your videos.
 You can also add background music.
 (Kinemaster).

 The free version will have a watermark on the bottom right-hand side of the videos, you can buy the premium version on a subscription basis which is at around $5 a month.

 Again the accessible version of the power director app will put a watermark of its logo on the bottom right-hand side of the video, and you can buy the premium version for a one-time payment of $8.

 Web-based Video Editors

 Using a web-based video editor would mean it would only work on files uploaded to the cloud, which might not be easy for every type of project.

 It is pointless to talk about such an option to create videos out of 2GB raw footage.

 But if you are looking to create videos for your Social Media channels, that viral kind of videos where there are only a few images and short clops, and there is a lot of text moving on the screen.